apache/incubator-kie-tools/uberfire-docs/docs/security/security.md

 * Global   => “Create new perspectives”
 * Specific => “View home perspective”

 As you can see, a permission is a `resource + action` pair.
 In the concrete case of a perspective we have: _save, delete, rename &amp; copy_ as the available actions.
-That means that there exist 4 possible permissions that could be granted for perspectives.
+That means that there exist four possible permissions that could be granted for perspectives.

 Permissions do not necessarily need to be tied to a resource.
 Sometimes it is also neccessary to protect access to specific features, like for instance "_generate a sales report_".
 That means, permissions can be used not only to protect access to resources but also to custom features within the application.